denten-books/plain-text/1-metaphor.md

 language.
 To say "the day stands tiptoe on the misty mountain tops" is to use the verb "stand" in a novel linguistic context.
 Days have no literal legs to stand on.
-John Searle, George Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980; @turner_death_1987; @lakoff_contemporary_1998,
+John Searle, George Lakoff, and Mark Turner, among others, have argued that metaphors are more broadly a cognitive phenomenon, mapping distinct ontological categories across "conceptual domains" [@lakoff_metaphors_1980;
-@searle_metaphor_1998].
-In the modified view, even such basic semantic concepts as "state, quantity, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
+@turner_death_1987; @lakoff_contemporary_1998, @searle_metaphor_1998].
+In the
+modified view, even such basic semantic concepts as "quantity, state, change, action, cause, purpose, means, modality" are metaphorical in nature [@lakoff_metaphorical_1980; @lakoff_contemporary_1998, 212].
 Lakoff and others have further argued that beyond figurative, lyrical language, metaphors more broadly structure everyday experience.
 Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals the underlying figuration like "good things are up" and "the mind is a container."
 The idea that "good things are up" generates a multitude of metaphors like "profits are going up" and "moving on up," for example [@lakoff_metaphorical_1980, 195-198].

-!["An exemplary interface for viewing a three dimensional book" [@card_methods_2006, 3].](images/book-metaphor.png)
+!["An exemplary interface for viewing a three dimensional book" .](images/book-metaphor.png)[@card_methods_2006, 3]<!--note, doc build crashes with footnote in caption.
+See https://github.com/jgm/pandoc/issues/1506 for detail-->

-!["Alternate display techniques for information about a big book" [@card_methods_2006,4].](images/book-3d.png)
+!["Alternate display techniques for information about a big book" .](images/book-3d.png)[@card_methods_2006,4]

 In the cognitive view, the metaphor performs a number of "conventional mappings from one domain to another" [@lakoff_contemporary_1998, 239].
 Lakoff